 This Seaside Town Is All About Storytelling and Southern Comforts

-You also need to get to know its people, both modern and historic.
-Robert Smalls, a former slave-turned-Union leader and politician during Beaufort’s tumultuous post-Civil War era, would eventually become the first African American captain of a vessel in US service.
-And you can’t talk about Beaufort without talking about its beloved Pat Conroy, author of novels like The Prince of Tides and The Water is Wide, whose legacy lives on today at an eponymous Literary Center in town.
+You also need to get to know its people, both current and past.
+Take Beaufort’s Robert Smalls, a former enslaved person-turned-Union leader and politician during the country’s tumultuous Reconstruction Era.
+Smalls would eventually become the first African American captain of a vessel in US service.
+And you can’t talk about Beaufort without mentioning its beloved Pat Conroy, author of novels like The Prince of Tides and The Water is Wide, whose legacy lives on today by way of an eponymous Literary Center in town.

 Savor the best of festival season

-At the end of October, Beaufort’s Fall Festival of Homes and Gardens is a great way to dip into a bit of local history.
-You can expect behind-the-scenes access to some of the grandest Beaufort homes and gardens, a low-country picnic on the banks of the Combahee River in Prince William Parish, and a southern-style brunch in the formal gardens of a federal-style home downtown.
-Not long after in early November, the Pat Conroy Literary Center—an absolute must-do any time of year—hosts a literary festival with tons of great speakers and storytelling from prize-winning authors, poets, and more.
+At the end of October, Beaufort’s Fall Festival of Houses & Gardens is a great way to dip into local history.
+You can expect behind-the-scenes access to some of the grandest Beaufort homes and gardens, a picnic on the banks of the Combahee River in Prince William Parish, and a Southern brunch in the formal gardens of a federal-style home downtown.
+In early November, the Pat Conroy Literary Center—an absolute must-do any time of year—hosts a literary festival with tons of fantastic speakers and storytelling from prize-winning authors, poets, and more.

-Set amongst tall oaks on the edge of a cypress swamp, Frank Lloyd Wright’s Auldbrass Plantation—one of the largest projects the famed architect ever undertook—is only open to the public once a year in the fall.
-Listed on the National Register of Historic Places, this is truly a once-in-a-lifetime experience and tickets need to be booked in advance.
-The property includes a main house, guest house, cabins, barn stables, aviary, and a pond with a floating ‘dining barge.’
+Set among tall oaks on the edge of a cypress swamp, Frank Lloyd Wright’s Auldbrass Plantation—one of the largest projects the famed architect ever undertook—is only open to the public once a year in the fall.
+Listed on the National Register of Historic Places, this is truly a special experience and tickets need to be booked in advance.
+The property includes a main house, guest house, cabins, barn stables, aviary, and a pond with a floating dining barge.

-Fall is officially shrimp season in Beaufort, but before you dive in, start with pumpkin pie waffles and the best home-brewed lattes in town at Urban Brew + Co.
-Be sure to grab a succulent and a Beaufort hand-towel from the cozy and oh-so-cute gift shop on your way out.
+Late summer is when shrimp season officially kicks off in Beaufort, but before you dive in, start with Pumpkin Pie Waffles and the best house-pulled lattes in town at Urban Brew + Co.
+And be sure to snag souvenirs in the form of a potted succulent and Beaufort hand towel from the cute little gift shop on your way out.

-Just off Main Street downtown, po'boys and chicken salad are always on tap on the back patio of Plums.
+Just off Main Street downtown, Po'boys and Chicken Salad are always on tap on the back patio of Plums.
 It gets jammed on the weekends, so get there early enough to beat the brunch crowds.
-A few doors down, Saltus River Grill has a patio overlooking the harbor and easily the best shrimp and grits in all the Sea Islands.
+A few doors down, Saltus River Grill sports a patio overlooking the harbor and serves up some of the best Shrimp and Grits in all the Sea Islands.

 One of the hottest tickets in town, you’ll need reservations for dinner at lowkey gastropub Old Bull Tavern.
-But with wine-soaked lamb shank, chicken andouille, and wood-fired pizzas oven on the menu—plus a Beaufort painkiller that’ll take you for a spin—it’s well worth waiting for.
+But with wine-soaked Lamb Shank, Chicken Andouille, and wood oven-fired pizzas on the menu—plus a Beaufort Painkiller that’ll take you for a spin—it’s well worth waiting for.